bluefinaviation/bluefin-aviation-website/README.md

 ## 👥 Contact

-For any queries or support, please contact:
+For any queries please contact the developer at:

 - Email: [hello@laam.dev]
 - Website: [https://laam.dev]